Hyperion-BT/helios-book/src/chapter_2/02_Validator_Scripts.md

 ## Script Purpose

-(1) In Helios all scripts start with a  **script purpose** followed by the name of the script.
-There are three(3) script purposes currently:
+In Helios all scripts start with a  **script purpose**, followed by the name of the script.
+There are three (3) script purposes currently:

 - **validator**
 - **minting_policy**